mpusz/wg21-papers/src/3045R4_quantities_and_units_library.md

 something comparable to `T`.
 Thanks to that, we can use them not only with quantities but also with `std::chrono::duration` or any other type that exposes such an interface.

+_Note:_ If we do not feel that we have a need for such generic functions in the `std` namespace, we can make them hidden friends of the `quantity` which will limit their scope to just this library.

 This approach has a downside, though: it produces a set of new APIs which users must learn.
 Nor are these six the only such functions that will need to exist: for example, `max` and `min` are perfectly reasonable to use with `0` regardless of the units, but supporting them under this strategy would require adding a new utility function for each --- and coming up with a name for those functions.

 It also introduces small opportunities for error and diffs that are harder to review, because we're replacing a pattern that uses an operator (say, `a > 0`) with a named function call (say, `is_gt_zero(a)`).